Aliases for LAMA4 Gene

 GeneCards Summary for LAMA4 Gene

 LAMA4 (Laminin Subunit Alpha 4) is a Protein Coding gene.
 Diseases associated with LAMA4 include Cardiomyopathy, Dilated, 1Jj and Familial Isolated Dilated Cardiomyopathy.
-Among its related pathways are ERK Signaling and Integrin Pathway.
+Among its related pathways are Integrin Pathway and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
 Gene Ontology (GO) annotations related to this gene include protein tyrosine kinase activity and obsolete signal transducer activity.
 An important paralog of this gene is LAMA3.